khulnasoft-lab/design.khulnasoft.com/contents/components/file-uploader.md

 ---
 name: File uploader
+description: File uploaders are used to upload files from your computer or device.
+The accepted file types will be determined by the context of the file uploader.
 docs: in-progress
 ---

-File uploaders are used to upload files from your computer or device.
-The accepted file types will be determined by the context of the file uploader.

 ## Usage